Hugh Shakespear Barnes: Career

 Hugh Barnes joined the Indian Civil Service in 1874, after placing atop the entrance examination.
 He was appointed Chief Commissioner of Baluchistan in 1891 (twice), and served further terms in 1896–1899 and 1899–1900.
 In 1899, he was appointed Foreign Secretary to the Government of India.
+After the accession of King Edward VII, Barnes was appointed chair of a central executive committee set up to arrange a Durbar to commemorate the new reign.
 It was in this capacity he attended the January 1903 Delhi Durbar, and it fell to him to initiate the main ceremony by officially asking the Viceroy to declare the Durbar open.

 It was announced in August 1902 that Barnes was to be appointed Lieutenant-Governor of Burma in succession to Sir Frederick Fryer, whose term ended in early 1903.
 Barnes served in Burma from April 1903 until May 1905, in which year he became a Member of the Council of India.

 He was appointed a Knight Commander of the Order of the Star of India (KCSI) in the 1903 Durbar Honours.